WebAssembly/js-primitive-builtins/proposals/js-primitive-builtins/Overview.md

 The proposed list of builtins is based on experience with the Scala.js-to-Wasm compiler.
 Through benchmarking and profiling, we have identified a number of operations that show up high on profiles for no good reason, other than they require glue code to JavaScript.
 We have extrapolated to some additional operations that we think are likely relevant to other toolchains.
+The `bigint` were requested by the `wasm_of_caml` toolchain.

 Here is a quick overview of the builtins we propose.
-Currently, the set is intentionally fairly broad, so that we can discuss what is actually useful and what might be overreaching.
+The original set was fairly broad, so that we could discuss what is actually useful and what might be overreaching.
-In the expanded specifications below, we will mark the functions that we consider particularly important, based on our experience with Scala.js.
+During Stage 1 discussions, the set was significantly reduced.

 * String (extensions to the existing `wasm:js-string`):
     * Conversion from primitive numeric types: `fromI32`, `fromU32`, `fromI64`, `fromU64`, `fromF64`